Ahmetlrd/X-Twitter-Bot/README.md

 # X(Twitter) Bot

 An AI-powered X bot built with Python and OpenAI GPT-4o.
-It connects to the X (Twitter) API and intelligently generates tweets and replies using state-of-the-art language understanding.
+It connects to the X (Twitter) API and intelligently generates tweets.

 ## Description